-“The primary difference we see is between babysitting occasionally for a few hours versus caring for the kids all week during the summer while the parents are at work,” says Elizabeth Malson, president and founder of The U.S. Nanny Institute in Sarasota, Florida.
+“The primary difference we see is between babysitting occasionally for a few hours versus caring for the kids all week during the summer while the parents are at work,” says Elizabeth Malson, founder of the U.S. Nanny Institute, formerly called the Amslee Institute, in Sarasota, Florida.

 Still, adds Charlupski, some families choose summer camps over a sitter, and others take a lot of time off during the summer, so they might actually not need a sitter to cover a ton of hours.
 Figure out what schedule(s) work for you.

 Some families may be willing to pay a sitter a higher rate if they feel they have the qualifications and training to keep their kids safe and well cared for.

 “Any time someone has certification or formal training, they’re always able to make more,” says Charlupski.